 Who/which department would take on responsibility for the resettlement in the unlikely event of a sponsorship breakdown?

 Is there likely to be any objections raised to the resettlement of refugees in the area by members of the Council?

-We’ve developed a consent form for you to use to document and provide your considerations and consent.
+We’ve developed a consent form for you to use to document and provide your considerations and permission for a group to apply.
 You don't need to use this and may choose to write your own letter of consent.
 You can download this from the bottom of this page.
-Please note that for this to be accepted by the Home Office, it must be either inserted onto your letterhead, or sent in the body of an email from the person providing consent, with their email signature in place.
+Please note that for this to be accepted by the Home Office, it must be either inserted onto your letterhead, or sent in the body of an email from the person providing permission, with their email signature in place.
 This can be sent to firstname.lastname@example.org as well as to the Community Sponsorship Group.